s-espinosa/demonight/README.md

+# CODE FAIR!
-# DEMO NIGHT!
+## FKA DEMO NIGHT!

-A basic voting application for competitions currently designed for the [Turing School of Software & Design](https://www.turing.io/) student demo night competition.
+A basic voting application for competitions currently designed for the [Turing School of Software & Design](https://www.turing.io/) student code fair competition.

 This is a Ruby on Rails application using GitHub authentication.
 [Figaro](https://github.com/laserlemon/figaro) has been used to manage environment variables.